marketprophit/marketprophit-api/source/includes/_websockets.md

 The flow of communication with the Market Prophit websocket server is as follows:

-1. Retrieve a JWT using your secret API key (do not expose your secret API key)
+1. Retrieve a JWT using your secret API key (do not expose your secret API key, set up your own `/jwt` route on your server and send a server-side request to our `/jwt` route with your secret key &ndash; basically create a proxy route)
 2. Pass the JWT as part of the request query object while connecting to the Market Prophit websocket server as the param `token`.
 3. Every (5) hours from when the JWT was generated, re-generate a new JWT since the previous expires